-The leaders of France, Germany, Russia and Ukraine agreed to a ceasefire for the War in Donbas in the early hours of Thursday after lengthy negotiations in Belarus’ capital Minsk.
+The leaders of France, Germany, Russia and Ukraine have agreed to a ceasefire in the Donbas after lengthy negotiations in Belarus’ capital, Minsk.

-German chancellor Angela Merkel, who had jointly initiated the talks with French president François Hollande, told reporters the deal offered a “glimmer of hope” but admitted obstacles remained in the way of peace.
+German chancellor Angela Merkel, who had jointly initiated the talks with French president François Hollande, told reporters the deal offered a “glimmer of hope” but admitted obstacles remain in the way of peace.

-The truce would go into effect on Sunday following the withdrawal of heavy weapons from the frontline and is conditioned on constitutional reforms that should give the eastern regions of Ukraine more autonomy from the government in Kiev.
+The truce is to go into effect on Sunday following the withdrawal of heavy weapons from the frontline and is conditioned on constitutional reforms that should give the eastern regions of Ukraine more autonomy from the government in Kiev.

-The Russian-backed separatists wanted the recent ceasefire to reflect territorial gains they have made since then.
-Under a compromise, the rebels are to withdraw from the frontline set by the earlier Minsk agreement while Ukrainian government forces are to pull back from the current frontline.
+The Russian-backed separatists wanted the deal to reflect territorial gains they have made since.
+In a compromise, they are to withdraw from the frontline set by the earlier Minsk agreement while Ukrainian government forces are to pull back from the current frontline.

 Russia still denies it supports the insurgency even if Russian soldiers and weapons have found their way into Ukraine.

-The government in Kiev is supposed to amnesty all rebel fighters and resume the payment of pensions and social benefits to the residents of Donetsk and Luhansk where separatists declared breakaway republics last year.
+The government in Kiev is supposed to amnesty all rebel fighters and resume the payment of pensions and social benefits to the residents of Donetsk and Luhansk, where separatists have declared breakaway republics.

-Under the latest Minsk agreement, it is also to regain control of its border with Russia but only by the end of the year, after local elections are held in the east and constitutional reforms are enacted to give the rebel regions more autonomy.
+Under the terms of the agreement, it is also to regain control of its border with Russia, but only by the end of the year, after local elections are held in the east and constitutional reforms are enacted to give the rebel regions more autonomy.